nmorse/graphlet/README.md

 HoneyBee
 ========
 The HoneyBee project combines:
- * code visualization (i.e. it can be expressed as a visual language);
+ * a graph based syntax for flow-control and data storage (coded elements form a network)
- * a network syntax for flow-control (i.e. coded elements form a network);
+ * code visualization (graphs can be expressed as a visually)
- * an environment agnostic approach to programming.
+ * a portable language (an environment agnostic approach to programming)

 In the HoneyBee environment a "graph" is used as source code and is interpreted using a "event emitter pattern."
 A message queue manages the flow of an application.
 Clients, servers and embedded controlers can all run HoneyBee flow-control-graphs, enableing shared code, and code inspection.